NulledExceptions/shepard/README.md

 Sets a profile specified by profile name as your default profile.

 **set_role**
 Generates role variables and attaches them to all additional commands.
+Requires the use of mfa_token and serial_number arguments.
+Intended for use in attaching a role when using mfa to assume for every command would be inconvenient.

 **release_role**
 Release a role set by the set_role command.